linxule/linxule.github.io/_portfolio/portfolio-2.md

 ---
-title: "Academic Writing in Markdown: Formatting with Marked 2 app"
+title: "Academic Writing in Markdown"
 excerpt: "Formatting"
 collection: project
 ---
+## Format and Print with Marked 2 app

 I write in Markdown, usually with [Ulysses](https://ulysses.app/) or [Bear](https://bear.app/).
 To share my writing with others, I convert the Markdown files into other formats, such as PDF or DOCX.